× Aims Main objectives Methodology Statistics Copyright information Financial support Acknowledgments User Guide

 Stage II: Laboratory Analysis and Data Processing

 Following data collection, a structured process was implemented for analysis and storage.
 Linguistic transcriptions followed the International Phonetic Alphabet (IPA), while glossing adhered to the Leipzig Glossing Rules and Eurotyp Guidelines.
+FieldWorks Language Explorer (FLEx), a software tool for linguistic fieldwork, was used for data annotation.

 The finalized data were made available online through The Megrelian Language Corpus (MLC).